madras-simulator/MADRaS/README.md

 # Description
 MADRaS is a Multi-Agent Autonomous Driving Simulator built on top of TORCS.
 The simulator can be used to test autonomous vehicle algorithms both heuristic and learning based on an inherently multi agent setting.

+Note please : Master branch is the development branch, the most stable version of the code is in Version1 branch.
+We request all users to checkout Version1 branch for stability.

 ## Installation
 ### Installation prerequisities
 - TORCS